matsuand/docs.docker.jp/engine/reference/run.md

   </tbody>
 </table>

+{% comment %}
 Examples:
+{% endcomment %}
+Examples:

     $ docker run -it -m 500M --kernel-memory 50M ubuntu:14.04 /bin/bash

+{% comment %}
 We set memory and kernel memory, so the processes in the container can use 500M memory in total, in this 500M memory, it can be 50M kernel memory tops.
+{% endcomment %}
+We set memory and kernel memory, so the processes in the container can use 500M memory in total, in this 500M memory, it can be 50M kernel memory tops.

     $ docker run -it --kernel-memory 50M ubuntu:14.04 /bin/bash

+{% comment %}
 We set kernel memory without **-m**, so the processes in the container can use as much memory as they want, but they can only use 50M kernel memory.
+{% endcomment %}
+We set kernel memory without **-m**, so the processes in the container can use as much memory as they want, but they can only use 50M kernel memory.

+{% comment %}
 ### Swappiness constraint
+{% endcomment %}
+{: #swappiness-constraint }
+### Swappiness constraint

+{% comment %}
 By default, a container's kernel can swap out a percentage of anonymous pages.
 To set this percentage for a container, specify a `--memory-swappiness` value between 0 and 100.
 A value of 0 turns off anonymous page swapping.
 A value of 100 sets all anonymous pages as swappable.
 By default, if you are not using `--memory-swappiness`, memory swappiness value will be inherited from the parent.
+{% endcomment %}
+By default, a container's kernel can swap out a percentage of anonymous pages.
+To set this percentage for a container, specify a `--memory-swappiness` value between 0 and 100.
+A value of 0 turns off anonymous page swapping.
+A value of 100 sets all anonymous pages as swappable.
+By default, if you are not using `--memory-swappiness`, memory swappiness value will be inherited from the parent.

+{% comment %}
 For example, you can set:
+{% endcomment %}
+For example, you can set:

     $ docker run -it --memory-swappiness=0 ubuntu:14.04 /bin/bash

+{% comment %}
 Setting the `--memory-swappiness` option is helpful when you want to retain the container's working set and to avoid swapping performance penalties.
+{% endcomment %}
+Setting the `--memory-swappiness` option is helpful when you want to retain the container's working set and to avoid swapping performance penalties.

+{% comment %}
 ### CPU share constraint
+{% endcomment %}
+### CPU share constraint

+{% comment %}
 By default, all containers get the same proportion of CPU cycles.
 This proportion can be modified by changing the container's CPU share weighting relative to the weighting of all other running containers.
+{% endcomment %}
+By default, all containers get the same proportion of CPU cycles.
+This proportion can be modified by changing the container's CPU share weighting relative to the weighting of all other running containers.

+{% comment %}
 To modify the proportion from the default of 1024, use the `-c` or `--cpu-shares` flag to set the weighting to 2 or higher.
 If 0 is set, the system will ignore the value and use the default of 1024.
+{% endcomment %}
+To modify the proportion from the default of 1024, use the `-c` or `--cpu-shares` flag to set the weighting to 2 or higher.
+If 0 is set, the system will ignore the value and use the default of 1024.

+{% comment %}
+{% endcomment %}
 The proportion will only apply when CPU-intensive processes are running.
 When tasks in one container are idle, other containers can use the left-over CPU time.
 The actual amount of CPU time will vary depending on the number of containers running on the system.

+{% comment %}
+{% endcomment %}
 For example, consider three containers, one has a cpu-share of 1024 and two others have a cpu-share setting of 512.
 When processes in all three containers attempt to use 100% of CPU, the first container would receive